wangchao-malab/Enhancer-FRL/README.md

 -o name of output_file              # folder “results” is the default file path for result save.

-Notes: We have set the default working dir to 'C:\Users\Administer\Desktop\Enhancer-FRL_master', Of course, you can change the working dir by fix the Enhancer-FRL.py scripts according your environment.
+Notes: We have set the default working dir to 'C:\Users\Administer\Desktop\Enhancer-FRL_master', Of course, you can change the working dir by fix the Enhancer-FRL.py scripts according to your environment.

 ### 3. Output explaining
 The output file (in ".csv" format) can be found in results folder, which including sequence_id, Enhancer_prediction, Enhancer_prediction_probability,	Enhancer_classification, Enhancer_classification_probability.